 When designing for digital transformation, it’s crucial to understand how you can add value both for customers and for your business.
-Accomplishing these goals means having the right processes in place.
+Accomplishing these goals means having the right human-centered design processes in place.

 In the first part of this two-part series, we’ll talk about how to ground design in the right research processes before explaining how to make the transition from design to production in Part 2.